The consultation process

 - describe the proposed works and why we think they are necessary

-- provide the total amount of expenditure estimated as likely to be incurred in connection with the proposed works
+- provide the total estimated cost of the proposed works

-- allow leaseholders 30 days to send us their observations in writing
+- give leaseholders 30 days to send us their observations/comments in writing

 In addition to the consultation we are legally required to carry out, Camden has introduced a Better Homes and a Mechanical and Electrical planned works pre leaseholder consultation process.
 This resident engagement is managed by the planned works teams.